suvad962/Hotel-Controlling-System-Desktop-Application-/README.md

 # Hotel-Controlling-System-Desktop-Application-
-It's a Hotel Controlling System Developed With C# and MySQL
+It's a Hotel Controlling System Developed With C# and SQL Server